-According to a recent report from social media monitoring tool Mention, video is king when it comes to engagement on Instagram.
-The report revealed that video posts get over 2X more comments than image posts and have the highest overall engagement rate.
+According to a recent article from Sprout Social, video is king when it comes to engagement on Instagram.
+The report revealed that videos on Instagram receive 49% more engagement than static photo posts.

-To help you make the most of this trend towards video video—and boost engagement on your Instagram account—we’ve put together a list of Instagram video ideas.
+To help you make the most of video, and boost engagement on your Instagram account, we’ve put together a list of Instagram video ideas.
 Note that this article is about ideas for using video in the Instagram feed.
 If you’re interested in learning more about Instagram Stories, check out our Instagram Stories guide.
 If you're interested in learning more about video on IG in general, check out our full Instagram video guide.

 I know we promised Instagram video ideas, and we’ll get there.
 But first, we thought it would be beneficial to share a few tips to keep in mind before you jump in and make an Instagram video.
-These tips come straight from our own Social Media Strategist, Sally Sargood.
+These tips come straight from our own Chief Video Officer, Sally Sargood.

 On some social platforms, like Facebook and Instagram, you may share videos to tease or promote content on your website and encourage people to click through for more information.
 On Instagram, however, you can’t share a link within a post.
 Yes, you can refer people to click a link in your bio, but Instagram visitors prefer to consume content within the feed and keep on scrolling.

-If you want to post videos consistently, an easy way to build out a calendar of video content is to create series where you post a specific type of video on specific days of the week.
-For instance, you could do a #TuesdayTips series and share a tip related to your business, industry, nice or area of expertise every Tuesday.
+If you want to post videos consistently, an easy way to build out a calendar of video content is to create a series where you post a specific type of video on certain days of the week.
+For instance, you could do a #MondayMotivation, #TipTuesday, or #WellnessWednesday series and share a tip or quote related to your business, industry, niche, or area of expertise on the same day every week.

-Our #MotivationMonday example brings us to our next idea—a quote video!
-If you’re looking for a quick and easy Instagram video idea, simply find a quote you find inspiring, pair it with a visually-stunning video clip, and you’re good to go.
+If you’re looking for a quick and easy Instagram video idea, simply find a quote you find inspiring, and pair it with one of our quote templates.
 Need quote ideas?
-Check out our series of quotable quotes, including motivational quotes, photography quotes, business quotes and more.
+Check out our series of quotable quotes, then check out our quote templates below.

-Instagram is a major hangout for food lovers.
-So if it feels relevant to your Instagram brand, try creating a video featuring food.
+Instagram is a major hangout for food lovers, so if it feels relevant to your Instagram brand, try creating a video featuring your favorite food and corresponding recipes.
 Of course, you’ll want to be sure to include hashtags related to the type of food you’re featuring to reach the broadest audience.

-If you need a little help getting started, check out our Tabletop Recipe video template.
+If you need a little help getting started, check out our recipe templates.

 Travel is big on Instagram too.
-If you’ve got a trip coming up, shoot some video clips of the most beautiful, interesting, or intriguing sites and it’ll provide ample content for your Instagram feed when you get back.
+If your brand involves travel, adventure, or exploration, make sure to shoot some video clips of the most beautiful and intriguing sites possible.
+It’ll provide ample content for your Instagram feed and spark excitement from followers.

 Create a quick list of tips to share with your followers.
 And remember to keep your list of tips self-contained so viewers can get value without having to leave their Instagram feed.

 The ideas we’ve shared so far work well for getting engagement in the feed.
-But by putting a little spend behind your Instagram posts you can reach a much wider audience.
+But by putting a little spend behind your Instagram posts, you can reach a much wider audience.
 Ecommerce company Click n Curl increased their online sales on Instagram by 48 percent with video.
-You can read their story and watch their video here.

 Teach viewers how to do something you’re an expert in.
 Like in the tips example, we’ll remind you that this type of video should be self-contained for Instagram, so viewers should get all the information they need without having to leave the feed.